The Musical Modes: What Are They?

 • Locrian mode

-We can also categories these seven modes into two types, major modes and minor modes.
+We can also categorize these seven modes into two types: major modes and minor modes.

 Let’s take a look at the seven modes in a bit more detail.